Undergraduate Research, Innovation, Scholarship & Creativity (URISC)

 - Submit the complete proposal packet.

-- One original (single-sided) and three copies (double-sided) by the deadline date to the Research Office, Incentive Programs, A312 Kerr Administration Building.
+- One original (single-sided) by the deadline date to the Research Office, Incentive Programs, A312 Kerr Administration Building.

-All application materials, including supporting documentation, must be received in the Research Office, Incentive Programs, A312 Kerr Administration Building, by the deadline indicated at the top of this page.
+All application materials, including supporting documentation, must be received in the Research Office, Incentive Programs, A312 Kerr Administration Building, by 5:00 PM on the deadline indicated at the top of this page.

 The URISC Advisory Panel is composed of faculty members appointed by the Vice President for Research who represent the diversity of the University's research enterprise.
-Proposals that describe the research project to this general audience, providing clear explanations of the purpose, importance and methodologies of the proposed topic, and avoiding the use of jargon and unexplained acronyms, will fare better than those written to reviewers from a highly focused discipline perspective.
+Since proposals are evaluated by faculty members from a variety of disciplines, the proposals should be written at a level understandable to reviewers outside the student’s specialty.
+Proposals that describe the research project to this general audience, providing clear explanations of the purpose, student’s role, importance and methodologies of the proposed topic, and avoiding the use of jargon and unexplained acronyms, will fare better than those written to reviewers from a highly focused discipline perspective.

 The URISC Advisory Panel evaluates each proposal using the following criteria: